Mannyasoh/shinyapps-deploy-github-action/README.md

 _[optional]_  level of verbosity of rsconnect::deployApp().
 Defaults to `normal`, other options are `quiet` or `verbose`.

+#### forceUpdate
+_[optional]_ this parameter allows you modify or update your deployment. defaults to true. if the app exists or is already deployed, this should allow you override the deployment hereby creating an update.

 ## Packages

 This action uses the rocker/shiny-verse:latest docker image as a base.
 This image includes recent versions of most package commonly used in shiny apps and the tidyverse.